 Remember the fact that the British Psychology Society (BPS) doesn’t accredit every psychology degree.
-So other routes can get you in the industry with an undergraduate degree.
+So other routes can get you into the industry with an undergraduate degree.
 You can help those with mental health issues as such too.

 Listed below are some of those routes.
-These professions don’t require the additional training with an undergraduate degree that the route to therapist tend to have.
+These professions don’t require the additional training with an undergraduate degree that the route to therapist tends to have.
 You can be a therapist to some extent, but just without the official title of a therapist.

 Emotional struggles affect almost everyone- whether they are suffering from mental health illnesses or not.
 This is where the counsel of a life coach can help a ton.
 It’s not just the negative experiences such as the death of a close person or a breakup.
-Life coaches also help us with guidance to big decisions such as undertaking the prospect of a job change, career change, moving to a new city or a country etc. They provide the proper guidance to help clients make the decision that’s best suited to their circumstances and help them understand why they need to make these decisions and how to make them.
+Life coaches also help us with guidance on big decisions such as undertaking the prospect of a job change, career change, moving to a new city or a country etc. They provide the proper guidance to help clients make the decision that’s best suited to their circumstances and help them understand why they need to make these decisions and how to make them.
 In short, they help us have a comprehensive understanding of our decisions.

 The mode of their practice helps us understand our thoughts better, identify any drawbacks in our thoughts that may be holding us back and also help us figure out a way to eliminate them.